-The function Time_Remaining returns the CPU time interval that remains until the timer will expire if the timer is set, otherwise it returns Time_Span_Zero.
+The function Time_Remaining returns the execution time interval that remains until the timer TM would expire, if that timer is set; otherwise it returns Time_Span_Zero.

-The constant Min_Handler_Ceiling is the priority value that will ensure that no ceiling violation will occur when a handler is executed.
+The constant Min_Handler_Ceiling is the priority value that ensures that no ceiling violation would occur, were a handler to be executed.

-For all the operations and types defined in this package, Tasking_Error is raised if the task identified by T has terminated.
-Program Error is raised if the value of T is Null Task ID.
+For all the subprograms defined in this package, Tasking_Error is raised if the task identified by TM.T has terminated, and Program_Error is raised if the value of TM.T is Task_Identification.Null_Task_Id.